shlakp/qgis2threejsDynamicModel/docs/source/Exporter.rst

 In this plugin, the word "export settings" means all configuration settings for a 3D scene, which consist of world settings, camera settings, each layer settings and so on.
-You can configure them via `Scene` menu and `Layers` panel.
+You can configure them via `Scene <#scene>`__ menu and `Layers` panel.

 In the `Layers` panel, each layer item has a checkbox on its left.
 Check the checkbox to add the layer to current scene.
 To open layer properties dialog and configure settings for the layer, double-click on the layer item or click on `Properties` from context menu (right click menu).

 Export settings are automatically saved to a ``.qto3settings`` file under the same directory as the project file if you are working with a project file.
 Later the export settings of the project will be automatically loaded into the exporter.

 If you don't want to use preview, uncheck `Preview` checkbox in the lower right corner of the window.
 For example, you might want to uncheck it to avoid waiting for updating 3D objects in the scene for each export settings update,